-The Department of Education will allocate the following amounts for 2022/2023:
+The Department of Education will allocate the following amounts for 2023/2024:

-- £1,385 per pupil who have been recorded as being entitled to free school meals at any time from reception to Year 6.
-(Ever 6 FSM) - £320 per service pupil eligible in the last 6 years. - £2,410 per pupil for children who have ceased to be looked after by a local authority because of adoption, a special guardianship order, a child arrangements order or a residence order.
+- £1,455 per pupil who have been recorded as being entitled to free school meals at any time from reception to Year 6.
+(Ever 6 FSM) - £335 per service pupil eligible in the last 6 years. - £2,530 per pupil for children who have ceased to be looked after by a local authority because of adoption, a special guardianship order, a child arrangements order or a residence order.

-Rationale for Pupil Premium Spending 2022-2024
+Rationale for Pupil Premium Spending 2023-2024/2025

-- To provide all pupils with fair and equal opportunities to achieve and excel in all areas of the curriculum; using and applying the most effective pedagogy, (see Teaching and Learning Policy), supported by use of additional, delegated funding as appropriate. - To work in partnership with families and pupils eligible for pupil premium, to plan, monitor and evaluate support and intervention in order to secure individual progress and achievement. - To work with external partners and organisations to provide additional support for the social, emotional, health and wellbeing of all pupils with potential barriers to learning and achievement. - Pay for swimming, after school clubs and school trips so that the children can fully participate without additional pressure placed on families, and therefore raise their self- esteem and life experiences. - Give opportunity to access other agencies such as Play Therapy/OT/Speech Therapy when necessary. - To ensure governors fulfil statutory responsibilities to make effective use of pupil premium funds in order to impact positively on pupils' achievement and attainment.
+- To provide all pupils with fair and equal opportunities to achieve and excel in all areas of the curriculum; using and applying the most effective pedagogy, (see Teaching and Learning Policy), supported by use of additional, delegated funding as appropriate. - To work in partnership with families and pupils eligible for pupil premium, to plan, monitor and evaluate support and intervention in order to secure individual progress and achievement. - To ensure pupils eligible for pupil premium have access to quality first teaching and support from well-trained adults to me their social, emotional and academic needs. - To work with external partners and organisations to provide additional support for the social, emotional, health and wellbeing of all pupils with potential barriers to learning and achievement. - Pay for swimming, after school clubs and school trips so that the children can fully participate without additional pressure placed on families, and therefore raise their self- esteem and life experiences. - Give opportunity to access other agencies such as Play Therapy/OT/Speech Therapy when necessary. - To ensure governors fulfil statutory responsibilities to make effective use of pupil premium funds in order to impact positively on pupils' achievement and attainment.